Travel Advice #2: What To Take

 • Waterproof Bag

 I take a heavy-duty waterproof bag for my spare phone, flash drives, power bank, electric adapter, electrical cables, and anything else that can get damaged by water or corroded by humidity.
-I use and highly recommend the Sea2Summit brand roll-top dry sacks.
+I have used and highly recommend the Sea2Summit brand roll-top dry sacks.

 • Water Treatment

-I would advise taking some type of water treatment system to protect your stomach from harmful bacteria while globetrotting, which also reduces plastic bottle waste.
+Take some type of water treatment system to protect your stomach from harmful bacteria while globetrotting, which also reduces plastic bottle waste.
 There are many options for different conditions, clearly reviewed in this water treatment comparison.
-I have used an MSR pump filter but found it needed regular maintenance and cleaning.
-I also like the minimalist Sawyer straw filter but found it tastes like plastic and does not work in the cold.
-Instead, I’m a fan of using a rechargeable (micro-USB) SteriPEN brand ultraviolet light pen to effortlessly clean water without chemicals within a wide-mouth one-liter Nalgene Bottle
+I have used an MSR pump filter, but found it needed regular maintenance and cleaning.
+I also like the minimalist Sawyer straw filter, but found it tastes like plastic and does not work in the cold.
+Instead, I recommend using a rechargeable (micro-USB) SteriPEN brand ultraviolet light pen to effortlessly clean water without chemicals within a wide-mouth one-liter Nalgene Bottle

 • Headlamp

-I suggest having a headlamp handy for hiking in the dark or when the power goes out.
-I use a minimalist Petzel Zipka with a retractable headband cord, which greatly reduces its size.
-It also has a red-light option, so you are not blinding your friends while eating dinner or waking everyone in the dorm room when you need to pack your duffel at 5 am.
+Take a headlamp for hiking in the dark or when the power goes out.
+I used a rechargeable minimalist Petzel Bindi with a red-light option, so you are not blinding your friends while eating dinner or waking everyone in the dorm room when you pack your duffel at 5am.

 • Laptop

 Optional: unless you’re a Digital Nomad and need to work while traveling, I do not recommend that you take a laptop on your adventure.
-It is easily damaged and a target for theft, however, if you do need a laptop, you should take a waterproof case.
-I used an Aqua Quest Laptop Case for my 14″ notebook and had no concerns, as it is 100% waterproof with a double ziplock seal, welded seams, and a removable padded sleeve that had enough room for my power cord, mouse, and 1TB (terabyte) external hard drive within the case.
+It is easily damaged and a target for theft.
+However, if you need a laptop, take a waterproof case.
+I used an Aqua Quest Laptop Case for my 14″ notebook and had no concerns, as it is 100% waterproof with a double ziplock seal, welded seams, and a removable padded sleeve that had enough room for my power cord, mouse, and 1TB external hard drive within the case.

 More Travel Magic